 What is a joint bank account?

 Joint accounts are simply current accounts which are held in the name of two or more people.
 Typically people who open joint accounts together are married or co-habiting, but they are not exclusive to people living together.
-In fact, assuming consent amongst all parties, people are free to open a joint account with who ever they so choose.
-However, as with all credit-based financial arrangements, joint accounts can affect individuals' actual or perceived financial well-being, so it is wise to fully understand the risks and have a good understanding of the wider situation of an individual before starting an account with them.
+In fact, assuming consent amongst all parties, people are free to open a joint account with whoever they so choose.
+However, as with all credit-based financial arrangements, joint accounts can affect individuals' actual or perceived financial well-being, so it is wise to fully understand the risks and have a good understanding of the wider situation of an individual before opening an account with them.
 It may be that a formal association impacts all parties' future financial prospects.

 Advantages of joint accounts

 Joint accounts make it easier pay to collective expenses together